Saransh-Jainbu/GDG-Google-Cloud-Study-Jams-2025/README.md

 ## About

-The Cloud Student Tracker is a modern and efficient web application designed to simplify student data management and tracking course completions for students enrolled in Google Cloud Study Jams for 2023-24.
+The Cloud Student Tracker is a modern and efficient web application designed to simplify student data management and tracking course completions for students participating in the GDG Cloud Study Jams 2025.
 It provides a seamless and secure way to store and access student information in json format.

 ## Features